lakefishingman522/cardnexus_coding_challenge/README.md

 npm run ingest
 ```

-It ingests the TCG data and uploads on mongodb, it creates the `cards` table.
+It ingests the TCG data and uploads on mongodb, it creates the `cards` collection.

 ## Commands